chrispsn/mesh/README.md

 Also, Mesh is written in JavaScript so, in theory, most people have a way of getting and running it.
 This and its familiar interface give it a better shot of overcoming 'spreadsheet inertia', particularly if we can get it running on Windows without installation being required (via JScript).

-## Caveats with this approach

-- Unlike Excel, the whole file gets recalculated every time (no caching of values that won't change)
-- Mesh misses out on Excel's built-in functions (although in IE11 we can probably get access to `WorksheetFunction` via COM).

 ## Known issues

 - Incomplete syntax support (eg spreads (`[...elements, "extra"]`); Maps and Sets; some functions)